ONSdigital/dp-kafka/README.md

 You can provide an optional config parameter to the constructor (`ProducerConfig` and `ConsumerGroupConfig`).
 Any provided configuration will overwrite the default sarama config, or you can pass a nil value to use the default sarama config.

-The constructor tires to initialise the producer/consumer by creating the underlying Sarama client, but failing to initialise it is not considered a fatal error, hence the constructor will not error.
+The constructor tries to initialise the producer/consumer by creating the underlying Sarama client, but failing to initialise it is not considered a fatal error, hence the constructor will not error.

 please, note that if you do not provide the necessary channels, an `ErrNoChannel` error will be returned by the constructors, which must be considered fatal.